albertmaharjan94/dji_standard_swarm_test/README.md

 Although it is harder to manage, it is possible.

 ## Instruction
 1. First connect all the devices to a switch, or a singular network.
-Ethernet()
+Ethernet(recommended)
 2. Connect all the tello with each devices
 3. Run the master server  ./master/main.py
 4. Run the slave client(s) ./slave/main.py